-My massage approach focuses on rehabilitation massage, which is treatment for injury and chronic pain.
-I customize treatment to take advantage of the relaxation properties of massage which facilitates the most change.
+I provide nurturing and patient-centered massage therapy for those living with chronic pain.
+My approach is to take advantage of the relaxation properties of massage to facilitate the most change.
 During massage, the goal is to guide the mind and body out of a sympathetic state (fight or flight) and into a parasympathetic state (rest and digest).
 This shift helps the brain dial back pain and the sensation of tension in the body.

 Massage for relaxation and self-care is equally important to me.
 All massage is therapeutic and can help to reduce stress and anxiety and improve mood.
-My massage approach is much the same as rehab work; however, if the goal is simply to take time for yourself, I make that time all about you, whether you use it to meditate, snooze, or zone out.
+My approach is much the same as rehab work.
+If the goal is simply to take time for yourself, I make that time all about you.
+You use it however you like- meditate, snooze, or zone out.

 I believe that massage shouldn’t hurt.
 If you are feeling a lot of tension or have a musculoskeletal issue, you may feel a little sore the next day, but that is never my goal.

 Each massage is tailored to fit your needs.
 We will discuss your goals and expectations and decide on a treatment plan together.
 Whether your goal is to feel better or if massage is part of your self-care routine, I will work with you to create a plan to address your needs.

 I feel it is important to understand pain, the brain’s role, and how it affects the body.
 I love the whole mind-body connection approach to massage and feel passionately that massage therapy can make a profound difference in a person’s life.